 My scientific journey started at the University of Genova, where I obtained a B.Sc. degree in Marine Environmental Sciences, and continued at the University of Pisa, where I obtained a M.Sc. degree in Marine Biology and later a Ph.D. in Marine Ecology.
 During my PhD, I worked under the supervision of Lisandro Benedetti-Cecchi, investingating the impacts of pulse perturbations and the occurrence of regime shifts in microbial and algal communities of rocky shore habitats.

 For my postdoc, I joined Jeff Gore’s group at MIT.
 Here, I became initially interested in the C. elegans - E. coli model system to explore foraging behaviors in patchy environments.
-More recently, I have decided to come back to community ecology.
-I am currently investigating the mechanisms that underpin the coexistence of species within microbial communities and, in particular, how available resources shape community diversity.
+More recently, I have decided to come back to community ecology to examine the drivers of the diversity and structure of bacterial communities.